 Witch Hunt or Justified Concern?

 M&M (owned by Mars) is one of the three brands that have recently been accused of trying to “indoctrinate children into gambling”.
 Their latest toy was modelled after a slot machine, prompting the user to pull the lever and win a piece of candy when the matching colours align.
-The entire campaign took the turn for the worse when the toy caught the eye of Professor Samantha Thomas from Australia.
+The entire campaign took a turn for the worse when the toy caught the eye of Professor Samantha Thomas from Australia.
 As an expert in the effects of gambling on minors, Thomas, who was concerned about the influence a toy may have on young minds, tweeted the pictures of the M&M dispenser with the following comment:

 “With all the discussion in the UK about gambling harm and the normalization of gambling for kids, very surprised to see M&M selling this product in its Leicester Square store.”